Erin Hunter: Bettina M. Kurkoski

 Bettina M. Kurkoski illustrated The Rise of Scourge.

 Don Hudson

 Don Hudson illustrated the Tigerstar and Sasha trilogy.

 Natalie Riess

 Natalie Riess is one of the illustrators of the graphic novel adaptation of the first Warriors arc, The Prophecies Begin.

 Sara Goetter

 Sara Goetter is one of the illustrators of the graphic novel adaptation of the first Warriors arc, The Prophecies Begin.

 Sammy Savos

-Sammy Savos is the illustrator of the upcoming graphic novel adaptation of the second Warriors arc, The New Prophecy.
+Sammy Savos is the illustrator of the ongoing graphic novel adaptation of the second Warriors arc, The New Prophecy.